andrew-chang-dewitt/pyspec/docs/lib.md

 - `actual` (FUNCTION)

-  a function to be evaluated at test runtime; this is the code that you are testing & the results will compared to their expected value
+  a function to be evaluated at test runtime; this is the code that you are testing & the results will compared to their expected value; `Test.expect` will throw an Exception if this argument is not callable

 _Returns_: